rezemika/humanized_opening_hours/README.md

 ```

 If you try to parse a field which is invalid or contains a pattern which is not supported, an `humanized_opening_hours.exceptions.ParseError` (inheriting from `humanized_opening_hours.exceptions.HOHError`) will be raised.
-If the field contains a period which spans over midnight (like `Mo-Fr 20:00-02:00`), a `humanized_opening_hours.exceptions.SpanOverMidnight` exception (also inheriting from `HOHError`) will be raised, because this is not supported yet.

 ## Solar hours